scobru/baluni/README.md

 ## Prerequisites

 Before installing BALUNI, ensure you have Node.js and npm installed on your system.
+You have to hold USDC into your wallet and MATIC to pay txt fees.

 ## Installation